Vincenzo Montella's side came through a stern test in terrible conditions in Ukraine to clinch a valuable three points

 Dnipro created the first opportunity of note through Seleznyov but Norberto Neto pulled off a diving save low to his right.

 The visitors soon responded.
 Matos Ryder got on the end of Marcos Alonso's pass inside the box but he failed to force goalkeeper Denys Boyko into a save.

-Montella's side continued to push for the win, though, and were rewarded for their endeavours when Ambrosini nodded home a Borja Valero cross on 73 minutes to make it 2-1.
+Montella's side continued to push for the win, though, and was rewarded for its endeavors when Ambrosini nodded home a Borja Valero cross on 73 minutes to make it 2-1.

-Pizarro was given his marching orders when he picked up a second booking late on but it mattered little with Fiorentina sealing the win and moving to Group E summit.
+Pizarro was given his marching orders when he picked up a second booking late on, but it mattered little with Fiorentina sealing the win and moving to the Group E summit.